 Staffa from the Old Norse for stave or pillar island is an island of the Inner Hebrides Scotland.
 The Vikings gave it this name as its columnar basalt reminded them of their houses, which were built from vertically placed tree-logs.
 Staffa lies about 10 kilometres west of the Isle of Mull.
 The area is 33 hectares (82 acres) and the highest point is 42 metres (138 ft).

 National Trust for Scotland

-On the east coast are Goat Cave and Clamshell Cave.
-The latter is 10 m high, about 6 m wide at the entrance, and some 45 m long, Near this cave is the pyramidal rock islet of Am Buachaille (‘The Herdsman’),Other outlying rocks include Eilean Dubh to the north-west and a series of skerries stretching for half a kilometre to the south-west.
-On the southwest shore are Boat Cave and Mackinnon’s Cave (named after a 15th-century abbot of Iona), which has a tunnel connecting it to Cormorant Cave.
+On the east coast you will find Goat Cave and Clamshell Cave.
+The latter is 10 m high, about 6 m wide at the entrance, and some 45 m long, Near this cave is the pyramidal rock islet of Am Buachaille (‘The Herdsman’).
+Other outlying rocks include Eilean Dubh to the north-west and a series of skerries stretching for half a kilometre to the south-west.
+On the southwest shore are Boat Cave and Mackinnon’s Cave (named after a 15th-century abbot of Iona).
+Mackinnon’s cave has a tunnel connecting it to Cormorant Cave.
 These caves lie to the south-west and can be accessed from the bay of Port an Fhasgaidh at low tide.

 The original Gaelic name for Fingal’s Cave is An Uamh Bhin – “the melodious cave” – but it was subsequently renamed after the 3rd-century Irish warrior Fionn MacCool.